 Brethren, there is no record of the children of Israel assembling in Rameses to keep the Passover.
 And yet (assuming, or trying to twist and pervert the scriptures) people have to go to all kinds of scriptural perversions in order to make it appear as though the Israelites were dwelling in "tents" in Rameses—all ready to go—whenever the Passover occurred.
 But there is no record, in the scripture, of such a thing occurring!

 So, I am quoting a great deal from that, using it as a source—although I want to assure you that I have used other sources as well.
 I have used William Dankenbring's material.
 I have also used Lessons 33 and 34 of the old [Ambassador College] Correspondence Course.
 Also, I have used a writing that I feel has been "a Godsend"—a writing that is still in progress.
 It is a manuscript, and it has not yet been published.
 It has been authored by Fred Coulter.
-Many of you, who are older in the church, will remember Fred Coulter.
-But he is a very strong proponent of a fourteenth Passover, and, as far as I am concerned, he has put forth arguments here that anybody, who is seeking the truth, is going to recognize.
+Many of you who are older in the church will remember Fred Coulter.
+But he is a very strong proponent of a 14th Passover, and, as far as I am concerned, he has put forth arguments here that anybody who is seeking the truth is going to recognize.

 Now, if they had done that, would not God have told us?
 I mean, something that important!
 I feel certain that He would.
 How could the exodus begin before the Passover even occurred?
 Furthermore, if they had journeyed to Rameses, how could they have kept the Passover in their houses?